Q: What is The DAISY Award?

 A: As Patrick’s family, we brainstormed what to do in his memory.
 We vividly recalled the skillful and compassionate care Patrick received from his nurses during his eight-week hospitalization.
 We wanted to say “thank you” to nurses everywhere by establishing a recognition program - The DAISY Award For Extraordinary Nurses (The DAISY Award) - to honor the super-human work nurses do for patients and families every day.
 In creating The DAISY Award, there were three elements we wanted to ensure our recognition program included:

-- A partnership with healthcare organizations to provide on-going recognition of the clinical skill and especially the compassion nurses demonstrate at the bedside all year long.
+- A partnership with healthcare organizations to provide on-going recognition of the clinical skill and especially the compassion nurses provide to patients and families all year long.

 - Flexibility so that The DAISY Award may be tailored to each hospital’s unique culture and values.